In this topic:

 Salt is primarily found underground in rock form or dissolved in the world’s oceans and some lakes.
 Salt is also found on the surface of ancient evaporated seabeds like the Bonneville Salt Flats in Utah and in Death Valley National Park in California.

 Salt is produced using three methods: Rock salt mining, solar evaporation, and vacuum evaporation.

 In rock salt mining, salt is mined from large underground deposits called beds or domes.
 It is crushed into manageable chunks and hauled to the surface, where it is screened, bagged, and shipped for further processing into commercial products and food-grade salt.

 Solar evaporation is the oldest method of salt production known to man.
 Seawater is captured in shallow ponds and allowed to evaporate by sun and wind.
-According to the Salt Institute, seawater contains on average 2.7% salt by weight.
+According to the Wikipedia, seawater contains on average 3.5% salt by weight.